klin6/klin6.github.io/essays/MyCar.md

   - Design Patterns
 ---

 Before starting to learn software in college I thought of it as only continuous long lines of characters with no spaces.
 So I asked around for a more definitive explanation of what programming uses and how it was done.
 Then when I spoke to one of my cousins, she said to think of it as more of a car.
-Specifically, imagine how I would make a car?
+Specifically, imagine how to make a car.

 ## Designing my car